toshikurauchi/pythonds/_sources/AnaliseDeAlgoritmos/QuestoesDeDiscussao.rst

           for j in range(n):
              k = 2 + 2

 #.
-Give the Big-O performance of the following code fragment:
+Dê a performance em notação O do seguinte fragmento de código:

    ::

        for i in range(n):
             k = 2 + 2

 #.
-Give the Big-O performance of the following code fragment:
+Dê a performance em notação O do seguinte fragmento de código:

    ::